pagopa/azure-pipeline-templates/templates/node-github-release/README.md

 1. push changes and tags to the repository
 1. creates a Github release from the release tag

 Dependencies are installed using `yarn`.
-They are needed because the appliation may define some custom `preversion`, `version` and/or `postversion` scripts that may require some external package.
+They are needed because the application may define some custom `preversion`, `version` and/or `postversion` scripts that may require some external package.

 ## Usage